CallToPowerLegacy/Synchronize.js/README.md

 Synchronize.js
 ==============

-jQuery [1] plugin for synchronizing multiple video.js [2] html5 video elements.
+A library for synchronizing multiple html5 video elements. jQuery [1] needs to be installed.
+Works with plain html5 video elements and with video.js [2] when video.js gets detected.

 Copyright 2013 Denis Meyer (for more information visit [3])